Going Green in an Apartment Rental

 4. Add Some Greenery

 Another easy way to go green is to introduce flowers and other plants into your apartment space.
 Not only do potted plants make great centerpieces, they also help clean the air around your apartment.
 They can do this by clearing out harmful pollutants that are floating through the air.
+They’ll work to clean harmful pollutants and fight off germs to ensure that you stay healthy.

 If your landlord permits you to do so, you can even plant a garden right outside your apartment unit.
 Be careful about using certain types of pesticides, because some have chemicals that can harm the atmosphere.
 No matter what you choose to do, make sure your flowers and plants are frequently watered so they stay healthy.